Performing the hip replacement operation from the anterior approach has a few advantages.

 Glossary

 Osteotomy = Cutting of bone.
 This is done with saws, chisels, and other such tools.
-Trochanter = rough prominence of bone in the femur that serves as attachment for the hip abductor muscles.
+Trochanter = is the prominence of bone in the proximal femur that serves as attachment for the hip abductor muscles.

-Current artificial hip joints are similar to those first implanted by Dr Charnley in that they are made of a metal ball and a polyethylene socket.
-However, the method of insertion is rarely the same.
-Although a trochanteric osteotomy is sometimes needed for a revision surgery, an uncomplicated hip replacement is nowadays almost never done via a transtrochanteric approach.
+In current practice, we almost never perform trochanteric osteotomy for hip replacement.
+Although a trochanteric osteotomy is sometimes needed for a revision hip replacement surgery, an uncomplicated hip replacement is nowadays almost never done via a transtrochanteric approach.
 Instead the surgeons go either in front or behind the trochanter of the femur.
 The two common current approaches therefore are the anterolateral or Hardinge approach, and the posterior approach.

 The posterior approach is a very good approach, in that it preserves the hip abductors and does not cause as much limping as the anterolateral approach.
-The problem with the posterior approach is that it has a statistically higher dislocation rate.
+The problem with the posterior approach is that statistics show it has a slightly higher dislocation rate.

-The other commonly performed hip approach, the anterolateral approach, has a statistically lower dislocation risk.
-The anterolateral approach's major problem is prolonged limping after surgery.
+Compared to the posterior approach, the other commonly performed hip approach, the anterolateral approach, has a statistically lower dislocation risk.
+Its downside is prolonged limping after surgery.
 Patients sometimes limp for a year, sometimes for ever, when this could have been avoided.

 I use the Hana orthopedic traction table during this operation.